Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareEngineeringProject/Chapter-24-Research-and-planning/Section-03-WAgile-hybrid-approach/index.md

 ///

-!!! next-up "Coming Up"
-    Next: [24.4 Project management tools and Gantt](../Section-04-Project-management-tools-and-Gantt/index.md) will build on these concepts.

 ## Recap

 WAgile methodology provides a practical hybrid approach that combines **waterfall stage gates** for governance and risk management with **agile iterations** for flexibility and rapid feedback.
 The approach works best when organisations need both predictable milestones and adaptive development capability.